Shrewsbury College receives £55,000 to encourage more students to get active

 Shrewsbury College applied for the funding for its project ‘Sport for Choice’ and will revamp its sporting activities after consulting over 800 students to find out what would encourage them to play more sport.
 The project aims to increase cross-College participation and links to the community.
 The College is increasing its existing sport provision and introducing new sports to encourage students who don’t currently participate to get involved.
 Sports such as archery, rock climbing and American Football as well as increasing existing sports such as girl’s football and netball and the College will offer fitness sessions and chances to join clubs from September 2015.

-Sam Heseltine, Sport Lecturer at the College who put the bid together said: “This Lottery funding means we can provide an inclusive programme for all college students.
+Sam Heseltine, Sport Tutor at the College who put the bid together said: “This Lottery funding means we can provide an inclusive programme for all college students.
 Having listened to the ‘students voice’ we can now offer them access to sport-specific coaches in a broad range of activities, inspiring them to start and enjoy sport and increase their level of activity.

 “We believe our project will improve the health and well-being of our students, raising their aspirations and their quality of life in college.”